 Thursday, September 3 began like any other day.
-It was the heginning of spring Th ne sun was shining and tiny little leaves were shooting on the huge white stinky sun every now and then might bring much-needed rain.
-Ms class.
-Everyone was sitting at their desks either The incident itself Nobody was taking much notice of Ms Monyane as she out of the room.
-Suddenly, however, she All of our heads sn apped up at once to see what the noise was about.
-What we saw was What happened next Ms Monyane remained on the floor for some minutes clut ching her Everyone went really and an arrangement really and arrangement really nd were to their seats.
-I No one moved.
-No one except for and, who both W d to S
+It was the and tiny little leaves were shooting on the huge white stinks sun every now and then might bring much-needed rain.
+It class.
+Everyone was sitting at their desks either kwood trees.
+The clouds that blotted out the Ms Monyane was taking our Grade 5 English

+The incident itself

+Nobody was taking much notice of Ms Monyane as she out of the room.

+Suddenly, however, she All of our heads snapped up at once

+to see what the noise was about.
+What we saw was

 What happened next

+Ms Monyane remained on the floor for some minutes cl

+to their seats.
+I

+No one moved.
+No one except for

+and, who both

+What happened next

 Suddenly, Ms Monyane

 No one could believe she had

-been joking all the time!
-Eve ryone started

-and at once.
+at once.
 It was an afternoon in English I will never forget.